StephanMusgrave/CV/README.md

 |Final project at Makers Academy:  A rails app developed by a team in 2 weeks.  unipop is a website and mobile app that enables students to buy and sell things speedily.
 Unipop  is designed for a closed community such as a  university.
 Unipop is optimized for iPhone 5 and supports other mobile devices.
 See the code here [code for unipop]| A Ruby on Rails Instagram clone focussed on posting images with tags and geolocation.
 See the code here [code for instamaker] | A test driven OOP Ruby model of airports and planes using RSpec.
 See the code here [code for Airport]|

 ## Software development skills

-### Makers Academy; 12 weeks intensive web development bootcamp: March -June 2014
+### Makers Academy: 12 weeks intensive web development bootcamp: March - June 2014
 Learned coding techniques and best practices from world class developers, project-based test-driven work and pair programming.
 - Ruby
 - Ruby on Rails